 At the age of 44 he was described as being 5 feet 7½ inches in height (1.71 metres), with a fair complexion, grey hair and fair eyes.

 William was 66 when he died at the Place Vendôme in Paris on 13 May 1835.
 At the time of his death, six of his sisters were still living.
 His aunts and uncles had all died before him.
-He had not married and had no legitimate children.
+He had no legitimate children and had not married; it is very unlikely that he ever became a father.

 ‘The remains of the late Earl of Devon lay in state at Powderham Castle on the 11th of June.
 A large number of persons from Exeter and the surrounding neighbourhood visited the mournful pageant.
 The funeral, which it was intended should be as private as circumstances would permit, took place the following day, the body being interred in the family vault in Powderham Church.
 The procession from the Castle consisted of the relatives of the deceased Nobleman, and some of the immediate friends of the family, together with several hundreds of the tenantry of Powderham and the adjoining parishes.’